DitLabGithub/keycloak-idp/README.md

 - Keycloak admin credentials
 - Hostname configuration

+### Docker Compose Files

+The repository includes two Docker Compose files:

+1. **docker-compose.yml**: Used for production deployment with Docker Swarm.
+This configuration is optimized for security and performance in a production environment.

+2. **docker-compose-dev.yml**: Designed for local development and testing.
+This configuration simplifies the setup process by removing dependencies on external services like Traefik and using more developer-friendly settings.

+### Custom Themes

+The repository includes custom Keycloak themes in the `themes` directory:

+- **dropdown**: A simplified login theme that provides a dropdown menu for selecting predefined personas, making testing and development easier without needing to remember credentials.

+To use these themes, they are mounted into the dev Keycloak container and can be selected in the realm settings.

 ### realm.json

 The `realm.json` file contains the configuration for the Keycloak realm.
 This file is baked into the Keycloak Docker image during the build process, ensuring that the realm configuration is always available without needing to persist it on the host system.
+The realm configuration includes:

+- User roles and permissions
+- Client applications
+- Authentication flows
+- Theme settings

+The localhost:4200 are enabled.
+And should be disabled in a real production environment.

 ## Deployment Process

+### Local Development

+For local development:
+`docker-compose -f docker-compose-dev.yml up`

+This will start Keycloak and PostgreSQL with development-friendly settings.

+### Production Deployment

 1. **GitHub Actions Trigger**: The deployment is triggered on pushes to the main branch.